Guides for Brides logo

 Unfortunately, individuals who are required to self-isolate cannot attend the ceremony.
 Also, individuals who are vulnerable should follow the government’s advice on shielding.

 However, the government is encouraging them to participate remotely.
-We have developed a secure Live Streaming platform to enable remote participation to take place with ease.
+E.g. Live Streaming to enable remote participation to take place with ease.

 For the latest coronavirus news, read our latest updates.